Almond Coconut bites

 Diwali is around the corner, and if you are in India, your table would be full of a variety of mithais, sweets and savoury treats from your friends, relatives, and family.

-Oh !!How the table would be full of all sweets and treats, dry fruits, Diwali decorations, those newly wrapped gifts, and those that were just unwrapped in excitement, all the glitz and glitter, sparkles, light and love.
+Oh !!How the table would be full of all sweets and treats, dry fruits, Diwali decorations, those newly wrapped gifts, and those that were just unwrapped in excitement.
+All the glitz and glitter, sparkles, light and love.
 The home, full of the smell of oncoming winters, and burning incense and diyas for the festivities and poojas, the feeling of warmth and joy.
-Every year, every diwali, that auspicious feeling of Diwali is just incomprehensible and incomparable.
+Every year, every diwali, that auspicious feeling of festival is just incomprehensible and incomparable.
 I wanted to create the same feeling , the feeling of being at home, and celebrating.

-I thought of making the coconut ladoos but I did not have all the ingredients required for that.
-So I had to think of an alternative, and realised I could easily make some dairy free/ gluten free/ sugar free sweets, that are quick, really healthy, and need no cooking.What a better way to celebrate Diwali!!!
+The first thing that came to my mind was coconut ladoos but I did not have all the ingredients required for that.
+I had to think of an alternative, and realised I could easily make some dairy free/ gluten free/ sugar free sweets, that are quick, really healthy, and need no cooking.What a better way to celebrate Diwali!!!

 I collected a few more ingredients, that could add traditional Indian flavour, sweetness and stickiness to these treats, and came up with these little almond coconut bites.
 These are so very simple to make and need very few ingredients, and no cooking at all.
 Yayyyy!!